-HawaiiUSA’s First Time Home Buyer
+HawaiiUSA's First-Time Home Buyer

 HawaiiUSA’s First Time Home Buyer program helps new buyers understand a little more about their mortgage loan options through a series of educational resources.
-Though it doesn’t offer any form of down payment or closing cost assistance, it may be useful for buyers who still have questions on the mortgage process.
+Though it doesn’t offer any form of down payment or closing cost assistance, it may be useful for buyers who still have questions about the mortgage process.

 Fannie Mae HFA Preferred